jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

     ret
 ```

-As calculated previously, the offset for each CPU is given by the CPU# multiplied by four, or, of course, shifted left by two.
+As calculated previously, the offset for each CPU is given by the CPU number, multiplied by four, or, shifted left by two.

-With initalization completed, it is on to the `handle_irq` function in f[arch/arm64/board/raspberry-pi-3/irq.c](code0/arch/arm64/board/raspberry-pi-3/irq.c) or our new interrupt controller.
+With initialization completed, it is on to the `handle_irq` function in [arch/arm64/board/raspberry-pi-3/irq.c](code0/arch/arm64/board/raspberry-pi-3/irq.c) for our new interrupt controller.
 Let us step through the function, branching to the low-level assembly routines in [arch/arm64/board/raspberry-pi-3/irq.S](code0/arch/arm64/board/raspberry-pi-3/irq.S) as we go:

 ```C
 #define IRQ_MAILBOX3_SOURCE     (7)